alunacjones/LSL.Scrutor.Extensions/readme.md

 ## AddAutoFactory

-If you have an factory interface then you can automatically create a proxy that will instantiate the type with this method.
+If you have a factory interface then you can automatically create a proxy that will instantiate the type with this method.

 > **NOTE**: The return type can be an interface as long as it is registered to a concrete type